 Price is one thing to think about.
 But it’s not as cut and dried as that might sound at first.
 There may be a difference in the price you can command from an agency as opposed to finding a direct client.
 But agency work has advantages when it comes to this sector.
 Translation agencies can attract large companies because they can offer multiple languages.
 This means a reasonably steady stream of work in your language pair.
 Another advantage is that the agency is the one investing in finding those clients.
 They deal with communications with them, so you can concentrate on translating.
 You might command higher prices with direct clients, but you also need to go out and find them yourself.
 Doing that can require a big time investment.

 I’ve learned words like penny bar, last and vamp, and proofread interviews with models.

 Why specialise in fashion translation?

-Want a monthly update of articles on this blog?
+Want updates about articles on this blog?
 Sign up for the newsletter in the column to the right.